 The location for this expansion ties into the northern façade of a 30-year-old weathering steel clad facility and re-imagines a roughly paved concrete assembly yard surrounded by an unsightly chain link fence with a new facility.
 Beyond pure utility, the facility sought to provide transparency, characterize where Zahner is headed in the future, and showcase their ability to produce highly engineered forms.
-Crawford used a computer-based algorithm to convert a concept sketch tonal values for the façade into a 3-dimensinal digital surface model.
-The resulting form grows out of the rigid, solid geometry of the existing building’s east façade with a single sweeping motion, and increases in complexity as it moves around the corner to the west, paying tribute to both Zahner’s past and future.
+Crawford used a computer-based algorithm to convert a concept sketch tonal values for the façade into a 3-dimensional digital surface model.
+The resulting form grows out of the rigid, solid geometry of the existing building’s east façade with a single sweeping motion and increases in complexity as it moves around the corner to the west, paying tribute to both Zahner’s past and future.

 The result is a dynamic, rippling surface that breathes new life into the surrounding urban environment and showcases Zahner’s ability to act as a bridge between art and science of building.
 This reinvestment into the neighborhood stands as an inspiration of industrial recovery for the area.

 - AIA Kansas City, 2011 Design Excellence Award

 - AIA Kansas City, 2010 Monsters of Design Award